Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data: Use case in traffic forecasting

-\paragraph{Data and model} The considered data is the MetrLA traffic dataset \cite{li2018diffusion} which aggregated traffic information into 5-minute intervals of sensor readings between March 2012 and June 2012.
+The study utilizes the MetrLA traffic dataset~\citep{li2018diffusion}, which aggregates traffic information into 5-minute intervals of sensor readings from March to June 2012.
+The dataset comprises 207 univariate time series.
 A graph connecting the sensors is constructed from their pairwise distance.
-The considered predictive model is a time-then-space STGNN \cite{gao2022equivalence} based on \cite{satorras2022multivariate} and detailed in the appendix.
-The model is trained to minimize the mean absolute error (MAE) on 1h-ahead predictions on the first 70\% of data appropriately masking the missing observations (about 8\% of the data), validated on the following 10\%, and tested on the remaining 20\%; as a reference with the literature -- \eg, see \cite{wu2019graph} -- the obtained test MAE at 15min, 30min, and 1h are 2.74, 3.14, and 3.61, respectively.

-In Figure~\ref{fig:az-scores-metrla}, we perform the proposed AZ-analysis on prediction residuals obtained following two setups.
-The first one considers the test set appropriately masked, the second one considers the time series with the missing data imputed by replicating the last available observation.
-In the remainder of the section, we comment on the relevant insights derived from the analysis; for space constraints, only 1-step ahead prediction residuals within the 40-node 500-time steps window shown in Figure~\ref{fig:metrla-data} is analyzed.

-\paragraph{Presence of correlation} The AZ-whiteness test run with different $\lambda$ values on the properly masked test data (panel on the left, Figure~\ref{fig:az-scores-metrla}) evidenced correlated residuals ($C_{1/2}(\vg^*)=54.53$), and shows that the spatial correlation ($C_{1}(\vg^*)= 72.15$) is more prominent than the temporal one ($C_{0}(\vg^*)= 4.96$); in agreement with above comment, we observe that scores $c_1(t)$ and $c_1(v)$, \ie, those accounting only for the spatial edges, are substantially different from $0$ for most of the time steps $t$ and nodes $v$, whereas $c_0(t)$ and $c_0(v)$ fluctuate around $0$.

-\paragraph{Node-level and temporal analyses} Analyzing the residuals on the test set with imputed data (panel on the right, Figure~\ref{fig:az-scores-metrla}), we observe two distinct time intervals where the temporal scores $c_\lambda(t)$, for $\lambda=0$ and $\frac{1}{2}$, are large; similarly, it is evident that $c_0(v)$ for $v=26$ and $28$ takes larger values than other nodes.
-As we can see from the mask of the missing/imputed data shown in Figure~\ref{fig:metrla-data}, the identified nodes and time steps are all associated with artificially imputed data and, most likely, the observed large scores are linked to the considered imputation method of replicating the last observed value.
-Conversely, scores $c_1(\cdot)$ are compatible with those observed in the left panel of Figure~\ref{fig:az-scores-metrla}.
-We conclude that the proposed scores are able to detect changes in the data-generating process, and trigger warnings about the model validity in the new operating conditions.

-\paragraph{Spatio-temporal analysis} By the analysis of $\bar c_{1/2}(t,v)$ in Figures~\ref{fig:az-scores-metrla}, \ie, scores $c_{1/2}(t,v)$ filtered according to \eqref{eq:st-filtering-1}-\eqref{eq:st-filtering-3}, problematic space-time regions are apparent and consistent with the analysis carried out up to here (\eg, see the scores in time interval $40\le t<156$), and display other localized regions of correlated residuals, like that around time step $t=230$.

-\paragraph{Absolute error and residual correlation} Finally, we comment that the phenomena highlighted above are not noticeable from the analysis of the MAE provided in Figure~\ref{fig:az-scores-metrla}, indicating that correlation may be present even if the prediction error appears small or coherent with rest of the data.

-We conclude that the presented analysis of residuals is complementary to an analysis of the prediction error and provides extremely valuable insights about the tackled machine-learning problem and solution.
+The provided data contain missing observations (approximately 8\% of the data), which were imputed using preceding observations.